openresty/lua-nginx-module/README.markdown

 **context:** *rewrite_by_lua*, access_by_lua*, content_by_lua**

 Retrieves the in-memory request body data.
+It returns a Lua string rather than a Lua table holding all the parsed query arguments.
+If you want the latter, use [ngx.req.get_post_args](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_post_args) instead.

-Returns `nil` if
+This function returns `nil` if
 1. the request body has not been read,
 1. the request body has been read into disk temporary files,
 1. or the request body has zero size.